orzechowskid/tsx-mode.el/README.md

 ## Configuration

 Useful variables are members of the `tsx-mode` customization group and can be viewed and modified with the command `M-x customize-group [RET] tsx-mode [RET]`.

-You may also want to customize variables in the `coverlay` customization group if you enable code coverage.
+Indentation can be found in the `tsi-typescript` and `tsi-css` customization groups, and code-coverage overlays in the `coverlay` customization group.

 ## Bugs and limitations

 tons!

 - lsp-mode is currently the only supported LSP client.
-- TS/TSX indentation might not be quite right.  (if you notice something, please open an issue against [tsi.el](https://github.com/orzechowskid/tsi.el))
-- CSS indentation might not be quite right either.  (if you notice something, please open an issue against this repo)
+- Indentation is handled by [tsi.el](https://github.com/orzechowskid/tsi.el); if you see something not quite right with indentation, please open an issue there.
 - only a couple of CSS-in-JS formats are currently supported.
-- CSS fontification relies on a feature introduced in Emacs 28.1, so on Emacs 27 CSS fragments won't be fontified.
+- CSS and gql syntax highlighting rely on a feature introduced in Emacs 28.1, so on Emacs 27 these fragments won't be fontified.

 ## License